Fantastic Things to Do in Sifnos, Greece

 The best places to learn, purchase, and even put your hands on clay are Apollonia, the village of Vathi, and the area of Kamares, yet there are producers all over the island.

-And if you’d like to buy a traditional piece of pottery from Sifnos, then make space in your luggage* for a gastra, a typical clay pot that locals use to prepare their chickpea stews.
+And if you’d like to buy a traditional piece of pottery from Sifnos, make space in your luggage* for a gastra, a typical clay pot that locals use to prepare their chickpea stews.
 The ones used for roast meat are known as tsikalia.

 pottery sifnos